mikhmha/SWARMMO/README.md

 Also the map has been expanded by 2x  and feels quite big now.
 I don't know what the play-test player limit will be - 100 players?
 Theoretically 1000+ players can be supported but that will make the map too crowded and also I don't want to get hit by some crazy cloud bill *if* somehow I do get that many players - doubt it.

+AND I implemented mandatory client time synchronization!
+It works really well.
+Whenever a player spawns into the world - they are invunerable for a period of 10 seconds and must exchange SYN packets with the server untill the server determines sufficient sync.
+Untill then, no other input is accepted by the server.
+This period is also used to calculate the average latency on the client-side using sampling and the midpoint method.
+I can also have it so the server can boot the client if the latency is too high or if the sync is not sufficient after 10 seconds.

 Oh yeah also I quit smoking ciggarettes a month ago!
 So I'm 1-month smoke free.
 But I'll probably start again some time in June~ or maybe when I'm cash flow positive again.

 Regions: